 At the level of the department, a periodic review panel will include a student from outside of the subject.
 Students also meet with panel members to discuss their courses during the periodic review process.

 Students are also invited to contribute to surveys and questionnaires including the Undergraduate Level 5 survey and the National Student Survey; the Postgraduate Research Experience Survey; the Postgraduate Taught Experience Survey and other cyclical and ad hoc surveys and questionnaires undertaken by the University itself.

 Students have representation on University-level Committees and the Board of Governors.
 The University is committed to ensuring students are represented at all levels within the University.

 - Academic Standards Committee

 - Research Committee and the Academic Board

 The President of the Students’ Union provides an annual report to the Academic Board, and the Board of Governors.

-In addition, there is a Student Forum, chaired by the Vice-Chancellor which provides an opportunity for Students’ Union sabbatical officers; other elected student representatives and Students’ Union staff to meet with the university’s senior team.
+In addition, there is a Student Forum, chaired by the Deputy Vice-Chancellor on behalf of the Vice-Chancellor, which provides an opportunity for Students’ Union sabbatical officers; other elected student representatives and Students’ Union staff to meet with the university’s senior team.
 Students can raise any issue through this Forum.